Choosing Bottled Water Wisely

 - Sparkling Water: Bottled water that contains, after treatment, the same amount of carbon dioxide that it did when it first emerged from the source.

 - Spring Water: Bottled spring water comes from an underground formation where the water flows naturally to the surface of the earth.

-There are no official FDA classifications for bottled water products described as “natural” or “pure,” so keep in mind that such words do not reflect the source, treatment or quality of the bottled water.
+There are no official classifications for bottled water products described as “natural” or “pure,” so keep in mind that such words do not reflect the source, treatment or quality of the bottled water.
 Instead, make sure you look for one of the above referenced standards of identity on your favorite bottled water to be sure of its source.